wellyshen/react-cool-starter/README.md

 ## NPM Scripts

-I use [Better NPM Run](https://github.com/benoror/better-npm-run) to manage the scripts in a better way, which also provides the compatibility of corss-platform.
+I use [better-npm-run](https://github.com/benoror/better-npm-run) to manage the scripts in a better way, which also provides the compatibility of corss-platform.
 Listing all the scripts as following:

 |`npm run <script>`|Description|
 |------------------|-----------|